rjbatula/my-asset-management/README.md

 ### How does it work?

 `Once the app server is running, it will check whether there is 'assets' key in the local storage.
-If there is not, it will first fetch a pre-defined data from my file - assets.ts and set it as a starting data source in teh local storage.
+If there is not, it will first fetch a pre-defined data from my file - assets.ts and set it as a starting data source in the local storage.
 Subsequently, the fetching of data will then be from the local storage unless the key is deleted.`

 # Main Functionality